Which FLT Graduate Program is right for you?

 - Fill out the general Graduate School application online at https://grad.msu.edu/apply

-- Submit your test score (GRE or an English-proficiency-test score, TOEFL or IELTS) or request a waiver
+- Submit your test score (GRE if English is your dominant language, or an English-proficiency-test score such as TOEFL or IELTS).
+You can also request an English proficiency waiver.

 No, not for official consideration.
 Applicants must request original transcript(s) from the degree granting institution(s) and the institution(s) must send them directly to the MAFLT Program.
 These original transcripts, with their original envelopes, will be used for formal admission to the university and must be submitted by the Admissions Coordinator to MSU’s Office of Admissions for the final step in the process.
 MSU does accept e-transcripts from domestic (U.S.-based) institutions.
 If your prior university can officially send electronic transcripts from their admissions office, ask them to send your e-transcript to Amanda Lanier at email@example.com.